ark-network/arkdev.info/docs/learn/intro.md

 ### 📜 How Does Ark Work?

-Start by exploring the [Nomenclature](./nomenclature.md) to familiarize yourself with key concepts and terminology.
+Start by exploring the [Key Concepts](./concepts.md) to familiarize yourself with key concepts and terminology.
 Then, learn how to [Board the Ark](./boarding.md), [Send Payments](./payments.md), and eventually [Leave the Ark](./leaving.md) to withdraw your funds back to the Bitcoin blockchain in case of server unresponsiveness.